johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net.md

 Time is not something that is generally a concern when iterating over a synchronous collection, however it can become a significant concern when dealing with asynchronous Observables that make produce outputs at any rate.
 To handle these scenarios, Rx added several new LINQ operators that deal specifically with time.

-The <code>Buffer</code> operator collects all of the values received for awhile and then publishes all of those values as a (synchronous) IList of those values.
+The `Buffer` operator collects all of the values received for awhile and then publishes all of those values as a (synchronous) IList of those values.
 Buffer comes in two flavors, one that buffers for a specific amount of time, and one that buffers until a specific number of values are in the buffer.
 There is also a Buffer that works on both time and count that will produce a value when either one of those limits have been reached.
 In the following example the bufferedByTime and bufferedByCount sequences are equivalent.

-{% highlight c# %}
+{%highlight csharp%}
 IObservable<long> xs = Observable.Interval(TimeSpan.FromMilliseconds(250));
 IObservable<IList<long>> bufferedByTime = xs.BufferWithTime(TimeSpan.FromSeconds(1));
 IObservable<IList<long>> bufferedByCount = xs.BufferWithCount(4);
 {% endhighlight %}

 Sometimes when the Observable is pushing values too quickly you don't actually need every value that it produces.
-That is where the <code>Sample</code> and <code>Throttle</code> operators come in among others.
+That is where the `Sample` and `Throttle` operators come in among others.

-The <code>Sample</code> operator simply returns the latest value of the sequence for every specified *TimeSpan*.
+The `Sample` operator simply returns the latest value of the sequence for every specified *TimeSpan*.
 For example, the samples sequence in the code below will produce a value every second with the values 9, 19, 29, etc.

 {% highlight c# %}
 IObservable<long> xs = Observable.Interval(TimeSpan.FromMilliseconds(100));
 IObservable<long> samples = xs.Sample(TimeSpan.FromSeconds(1));
 {% endhighlight %}

-The <code>Throttle</code> operator is similar but it waits until the source stream has not produced a value for a specific amount of time, and then it emits the latest value from the source.
+The `Throttle` operator is similar but it waits until the source stream has not produced a value for a specific amount of time, and then it emits the latest value from the source.
 This can be especially useful if you know that the source stream produces values in bursts and you don't care about the intermediate values.
 A concrete example of this is listening to keyboard events.
 You don't want to do anything while the user is in the middle of typing, but rather you should wait until they have been idle for a few hundred milliseconds, and then do your work.

 Sometimes you could have multiple possible sources for the same information, but you only want to use the one that is currently performing the best.
 Suppose you want get a real-time stream of stock prices for a particular stock.
 There are many different web services for that sort of data, but one one day source A might perform better but on another day source B might perform better.
-The <code>Amb</code> (short for ambiguous) operation can help here.
+The `Amb` (short for ambiguous) operation can help here.
 It takes in two  or more observable sequences and only reports values for the one that produced a value first.
-Using this operator, we can create observables against BOTH sources, combine them with <code>Amb</code> and the first one to return a value is used to produce the entire stream.
+Using this operator, we can create observables against BOTH sources, combine them with `Amb` and the first one to return a value is used to produce the entire stream.
 Here is what that would look like in code:

-{% highlight c# %}
+{%highlight csharp%}
 IObservable<StockTicker> tickerA = // (Create an observable from source A);
 IObservable<StockTicker> tickerB = // (Create an observable from source B);